rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v4.1.6
 >Fixed a crash bug introduced in 4.1.5 when using various inventory items while a books ini file is loaded
->Removed MultiPatches from ddraw.ini.
-Now Fallout always loads multiple patch files at once
->All rest of the bug fixes and features are based on the work by Mr.Stalin unless otherwise noted
 >Fixed the return value of has_skill script function for incorrect skill numbers
 >Fixed the negative skill points of a skill not being taken into account when calculating the skill level
 >Fixed incorrect skill point cost for negative skill levels when using a skills ini file